astroprofsmith/intromodern.github.io/_sources/c11electric.md

 field, and it will shoot off into space.

-However, now consider this situation from the reference frame where the cart is at rest.
-According to our postulates, if the cart moves out from under the electron in the lab frame, the electron would have to drift off the cart (in the opposite direction) in the cart frame.
-However, in the cart frame, nothing is moving -- it's exactly the same as the original lab frame when the cart was at rest.
-So there is absolutely no reason why the electron would start drifting off the cart at all, let alone why should the electron pick that direction to drift?
+However, now consider this situation from the reference frame where the cart is at rest and the lab is moving.
+According to our postulates, if the cart moves out from under the electron in the rest frame of the lab, the electron would have to drift off the cart (in the opposite direction) in the rest frame of the cart.
+However, in the cart frame, nothing relevant is moving -- it's exactly the same as the original lab frame when the cart was at rest.
+So there is absolutely no reason why the electron would start drifting off the cart at all, and the symmetry is such that there's no reason for the electron to pick the direction of the lab motion for its drift direction.
 If nothing is moving in this frame, there is no reason for the electron to move in any particular direction except around in its circle.

 What is the resolution of this paradox?
 Now that you know how the $E$